h3abionet/h3agwas/README.md

 ```

 Then the new fam file has the AAAAA entry replaced with the BBBBB entry

+Two files are output: a fam file and an error file (the IDs of individuals who are in th e sample sheet but not the fam file are output)

 #9.2 getRunsTimes.pl (By Harry Noyes)